Oripi/wix-covid-wishlist/README.md

 # Congragulations!
 ![alt repeater ids](https://media.giphy.com/media/bKBM7H63PIykM/giphy.gif)

-if you got to here then you have a fully functional wishlist in your website! users should now be able to add and remove items from their Wishlist and as the site owner you can see the products in the collection and manage it as you see fit.
+If you got to here then you have a fully functional wishlist in your website!
+Users should now be able to add and remove items from their Wishlist and as the site owner you can see the products in the collection and manage it as you see fit.

 If you want to see how you can take this further check out the next step.